kubecost/docs/csv-pricing.md

 # CSV Pricing

-> **Note**: This feature is only oficially supported on Kubecost Enterprise plans and during free trials.
+> **Note**: This feature is only officially supported on Kubecost Enterprise plans and during free trials.

 The following resource documents the steps required to set up custom prices with a CSV pipeline.
 This feature allows for individual assets (e.g. nodes) to be supplied at unique prices.
 Common uses are for on-premise machines or for external enterprise discounts.